Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Queanbeyan - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Queanbeyan - East has seen approximately 22 new homes approved annually over the past five financial years, totalling 114 homes.
-As of FY-26, 2 approvals have been recorded.
-On average, 0.1 people per year moved to the area for each dwelling built between FY-21 and FY-25.
-The average construction cost value of new dwellings was $398,000 during this period.
+Queanbeyan East has seen approximately 22 new homes approved annually over the past five financial years, totalling 114 homes.
+As of FY-26, six approvals have been recorded.
+The average number of people moving to the area per dwelling built over these five years is 0.1.
+This suggests that new construction is matching or outpacing demand, providing more options for buyers and enabling population growth.

 Frequently Asked Questions - Development